redis/redis-doc/topics/debugging.md

 As you can see GDB detected that Redis crashed, and was able to show me even the file name and line number causing the crash.
-This is already much better than the Redis crash report back trace, that contains just function names and binary offsets.
+This is already much better than the Redis crash report back trace (containing just function names and binary offsets).

 Obtaining the stack trace
 -------------------------